Truck bomb kills nearly 50 at Libyan police academy

 Western officials say forming a united government would be the first step in Libya seeking international help to fight against Islamic State, including training for a new army and possible air strikes against militant targets.

-(Reporting by Ayman El Sahli in Misrata, Hani Amara in Tripoli, Aziz El Yaakoubi in Rabat and Ali Abdelaty in Cairo; Writing by Aidan Lewis and Patrick Markey; Editing by Giles Elgood and Catherine Evans)
+(Reporting Ayman El Sahli in Misrata, Hani Amara in Tripoli and Aziz El Yaakoubi in Rabat; Writing by Aidan Lewis and Patrick Markey; Editing by Giles Elgood and Catherine Evans)